elgalu/docker-selenium/README.md

-# Docker repo to spawn selenium standalone servers with Chrome and Firefox with VNC support
+# Selenium in Docker solution with Chrome and Firefox
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/elgalu/docker-selenium?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 * selenium server grid with 2 nodes (chrome & firefox)
+* mkv video recording
+* VNC access (useful for debugging the container)
 * google-chrome-stable
 * google-chrome-beta: no longer provided but [can still be found here][2.47.1m]
 * google-chrome-unstable: no longer provided but [can still be found here][2.47.1m]
 * firefox stable latest
 * firefox stable [last 18 versions can be found here][2.47.1m]
-* VNC access (useful for debugging the container)
-* mkv video recording
 * fluxbox or openbox (lightweight window managers)

 ## Note this repo evolved into SeleniumHQ/docker-selenium
 See: https://github.com/SeleniumHQ/docker-selenium

-Note SeleniumHQ/docker-selenium project is more useful for building selenium grids while this one focuses on building disposable standalone selenium servers that you should `docker stop` as soon as your tests finishes.
-It also focuses on debugging via VNC which can be difficult on a Selenium Grid given you can't know in advance in which node will your test end up running and therefore can't know to which node to connect via VNC to actually see the test running.
+Note SeleniumHQ/docker-selenium project is more useful for building selenium grids while this one focuses on building disposable standalone seleniums with [video recording support](./docs/videos.md) and both browsers on the same container.
+It also adds some other features like [customizing the screen size](#screen-size) and [ssh access](#ssh) that can be particularly useful for tunneling support.

 ### Run